AlloyTools/alloytools.github.io/community.md

 can always use additional [contributors](https://github.com/AlloyTools/org.alloytools.alloy/blob/master/CONTRIBUTING.md).

-A [Discourse forum](https://alloytools.discourse.group) is available for discussions related to Alloy development.
+The [Discourse forum](https://alloytools.discourse.group) is the main venue for discussions related to Alloy.

-[Stack Overflow](http://stackoverflow.com/tags/alloy) is the main venue for posting questions and discussions about Alloy.
+[Stack Overflow](http://stackoverflow.com/tags/alloy) is the main venue for posting precise questions about Alloy.
 Posts with tag ''alloy'' are actively monitored by the developers of the language.

 ### Older

-The [Workshop on the Future of Alloy](http://alloy.mit.edu/workshop) will be held in Cambridge, MA on April 30 & May, 2018.
+The [Workshop on the Future of Alloy](http://alloy.mit.edu/workshop) was held in Cambridge, MA on April 30 & May, 2018.

 The first [Alloy Workshop](http://alloy.mit.edu/workshop-2006) was held in 2006.